spotcache/EdgeGoAway/README.md

 # 🛑 Remove Microsoft Edge Permanently

-A comprehensive solution to **delete Microsoft Edge** from Windows and block it from reinstalling during updates.
+I was pretty bummed when I get to see "Edge" on every one of my fresh installs of windows, So I went ahead and made this!.
 This tool is for educational purposes only.
 Use responsibly.

 ## 🚀 Features
 - Removes Microsoft Edge from Windows.
 - Blocks Edge from returning with future updates.
-- Lightweight and easy to use.

 ## 📋 Requirements
 - Windows 10 or 11